mendix/docs/content/ats/howtos/cab-02-switch.md

 It can happen that the debugger does not return an element.
 Check if jQuery is available and if you constructed the code in the correct manner.
 {{% /alert %}}

-When you use an elements DOM name, the selector looks like this: `input` or `div`
+When you use an element's DOM name, the selector looks like this: `input` or `div`.

-Next, you add another _Find Widget Child Node_ action to find the input element.
+Next, add another Find Widget Child Node action to find the input element.
 Make it step 1.
-Enter `input` in the child node selector parameter.
-As said before you don’t use the full selector.
+Enter `input` for the child node selector parameter.
+As stated before, you don’t use the full selector.
 Keep the guidelines in mind and give a proper description of the test step and its output:

 ![](attachments/create-unsupported-widget/cab-02-switch/findwidget-childnode-input-element.png)

-You use this input element to get the current state of the switch: “True for checked” and “False for unchecked”.
+You use this input element to get the current state of the switch: "True for checked" and "False for unchecked."

-Next, add the _Is Selected_ action and make it the second test step, connect the output of step 1 that found the input element and of course give a proper description:
+Next, add the Is Selected action and make it the second test step.
+Connect the output of step 1 that found the input element and of course give a proper description:

 ![](attachments/create-unsupported-widget/cab-02-switch/is-selected-action-mendix-switch.png)

-To use the output of the _Is Selected_ action, you need something to compare it to.
+To use the output of the Is Selected action, you need something to compare it to.
 The action user must provide the "True" or "False" statement used to set the action.

 Next, you create the input parameter for the wanted state:

 ![](attachments/create-unsupported-widget/cab-02-switch/wanted-state-input-parameter-mendix-switch.png)

 {{% alert type="info" %}}
-Watch the datatype!
-It must be a Boolean here because the _Is Selected_ action also returns a Boolean, otherwise, you couldn’t compare them.
+Watch the data type!
+It must be a Boolean here, because the Is Selected action also returns a Boolean; otherwise, you couldn’t compare them.
 {{% /alert %}}

 Give a clear description so that the action user knows what information is required.

-The logic you use is as follows:
-**Only click the switch if the value of the switch is NOT the same as the value entered by the user.**
+The logic you use is as follows: **Only click the switch if the value of the switch is NOT the same as the value entered by the user.**

-A precondition on the _Click/Doubleclick_ action performs the logic.
-You use the _[Assert not equals](../refguide-ats-1/assert-not-equals)_ action as precondition.
+There is a precondition on the Click/Doubleclick action performing the logic: use the [Assert not equals](../refguide-ats-1/assert-not-equals) action as the precondition.

-Example, If I want to set the switch to unchecked I enter the value False.
-If the switch is already false then the values are equal and the precondition fails, resulting in ATS NOT executing the _Click/Doubleclick_ action and vice versa.
+For example, if you want to set the switch to unchecked, you enter the value false.
+If the switch is already false, then the values are equal and the precondition fails, which results in ATS *not* executing the Click/Doubleclick action, and vice versa.

-Check the precondition box at test step 4, the _Click/Doubleclick_ action and select the _Assert not equals_ action.
-Next, connect the input parameter value and the output of step 2, the Mendix switch current state:
+Check the precondition box at test step 4 (the Click/Doubleclick action) and select the Assert not equals action.
+Next, connect the input parameter value and the output of step 2 (the Mendix Switch current state):

 ![](attachments/create-unsupported-widget/cab-02-switch/mendix-switch-precondition-clickdoubleclick.png)

 ## 7 Final Check

 Now check the following items:

-*  Use of the ATS naming convention for parameters.
+* Use of the ATS naming convention for parameters
-*  A clear description of test steps, input parameters, output parameters and action returns.
+* A clear description of test steps, input parameters, output parameters, and action returns
-*  Interpunction usage in pieces of code (If used).
+* Interpunction usage in pieces of code (if used)
-*  Use of datatypes on the different parameters to avoid errors.
+* Use of data types on the different parameters to avoid errors

 After checking these items, you can run the test case that uses this action.

-**Congratulations you’ve added logic to your custom action!**
+Congratulations!
+You’ve added logic to your custom action.

 ![](attachments/create-unsupported-widget/cab-02-switch/switch-finished-withlogic.png)